armandosunny/EcoNicheS/README.md

 -----
 # Getting ready to use the app
-EcoNicheS-2.0.0, as it's shown in the following, consists of 7 work tabs: **_Correlation layers, Points and pseudoabsences, Biomod2, Partial ROC Analysis, Remove urbanization, Calculate area_** and **_Gains and losses_**.
-These tabs, when used sequentially or with the corresponding databases depending on the analysis, allow developing ecological niche modeling analyses, but before starting to interact with the app there are some prerequisites necessary to ensure smooth functionality, these prerequisites imply the _installation of packages in RStudio and the conditioning of the databases_ with which you wish to carry out this type of analysis.
+EcoNicheS-2.0.0 is an interactive web application that consists of 7 work tabs: **_Correlation layers, Points and pseudoabsences, Biomod2, Partial ROC Analysis, Remove urbanization, Calculate area_** and **_Gains and losses_**.
+These tabs, when used sequentially or with the corresponding databases depending on the analysis, allow developing ecological niche modeling analyses, but before starting to interact with the app there are some prerequisites necessary to ensure smooth functionality, these prerequisites imply the _use of RStudio and the installation of packages in it, and the conditioning of the databases_ with which you wish to carry out this type of analysis.

 ![Imagen 7 tabs](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/07ac590c-b74a-4d92-8e4f-f30d71f9c6af)